 If you’re a fan of soundtracks and film scores, the team at Mondo has you covered.
 They take great pride in crafting physical media, they produce vinyl with audiophiles in mind, and they also care about the packaging.
 Like a lot!
 In fact, their slipcases have just as much detail as their amazing posters.
 Yet the cool thing about their albums is that the team gets to do way more than silk screen their work on foil variants.
-Albums give these artists/creatives a smaller yet more complex canvas than a poster and the team tries their darnedest to use ever square inch (inside and out) to tell their story.
+Albums give these artists/creatives a smaller yet more complex canvas than a poster and the team tries their darnedest to use every square inch (inside and out) to tell their story.
 The…

 Interview…Composer Nathan Johnson on Harpsichords, Travelogues and ‘Glass Onion’